 Data collection on displacement, people’s needs and intentions to better understand mobility dynamics in the region and strengthen the response to the crisis.

 Watch more: IOM Slovakia’s Response to the #Ukrainecrisis

 IOM Slovakia response was generously funded by:

-The U.S. Department of State Bureau of Population, Refugees, and Migration, Airbnb, the Council of Europe Development Bank, Foreign, Commonwealth and Development Office, France, German Federal Foreign Office, Government of Japan, Government of the Republic of Korea, Norwegian Ministry of Foreign Affairs, the Government of Sweden, the Swiss-Europe Rapid Response Fund, and the Government of the United Kingdom of Great Britain and Northern Ireland.
+The U.S. Department of State Bureau of Population, Refugees, and Migration, Airbnb, the Council of Europe Development Bank, France, the German Federal Foreign Office, the Government of Japan, the Government of the Republic of Korea, the Norwegian Ministry of Foreign Affairs, the Government of Sweden, the Swiss-Europe Rapid Response Fund, and the Government of the United Kingdom of Great Britain and Northern Ireland.

 U.S. Department of State Bureau of Population, Refugees, and Migration.

 Migration Information Centre to Support Integration of Migrants in Slovakia (phase IX, Individual Project).
 The project is co-funded by the European Union from the Asylum, Migration and Integration Fund (AMIF).
 Home Affairs Funds.